-- For Mickey, Donald, Goofy: The Three Musketeers, Pete, the treacherous Captain of the Guard prepares something special and his credentials in villainous flair by going further than preparing mere tombstones with a name.
+- For Mickey, Donald, Goofy: The Three Musketeers, Pete, the treacherous Captain of the Guard prepares something special and proves his credentials in villainous flair by going further than preparing mere tombstones with a name.
 He goes with specially-ordered, literal headstones where the skull of each of the musketeers is carved.
-And they don't even come in handy as two of the them are supposed to leave their bones somewhere where no coffin will be necessary.
+And they don't even come in handy as two of the three are supposed to leave their bones somewhere where no coffin will be necessary.

 - Rango.
 After Rango takes on the job of the new sheriff of Dirt, the citizens quickly prepare for his demise, including the undertaker constructing a new coffin for him.

 - In Yojimbo, the local gravedigger sizes up the titular ronin for the coffin he'll need to make.

 - In A Fistful of Dollars (a remake of Yojimbo), the local undertaker looks the protagonist over before leaving.
 Another character comments that the one hard look is all that the coffinmaker needs, because there has been so much business lately.

 - High Noon.
 Marshall Kane is not amused to find the local carpenter building several coffins in anticipation of the impending gunfight.